A member of the crew suffered a severe hand damage when struck by a rope below stress, studies IMCA.

 Classes and actions

-A “No-Go Space” throughout restoration was carried out.
+A “No-Go Space” throughout restoration was applied.

 Did you subscribe to our each day Publication?